geoserver/geoserver/doc/en/user/source/tutorials/cloud-foundry/run_cf.rst

-Publish geoserver
+Publish GeoServer
 -----------------

-Now that you are logged in to a cloud foundry space, you can publish geoserver as a servlet.
+Now that you are logged in to a Cloud Foundry space, you can publish GeoServer as a servlet.
-Download geoserver as a war file.
+Download GeoServer as a war file.
 Create a deployment configuration file called **manifest.yml**:

 .. code-block:: YAML